 Strategy and Cocktail Napkins

 A strategy is another one of those words that everyone seems to define a little differently.
-Based on years of experience in marketing, branding and work in change management, we’ve seen strategies of all lengths including enormous binders formatted more ways than one can count.
+Based on years of experience in marketing, branding, and work in change management, we’ve seen strategies of all lengths, including enormous binders formatted in more ways than one can count.
 We believe the most effective strategy is the one that can be communicated on a cocktail napkin.
-If you can’t communicate it in a simple summary that anyone within your company can understand and process, then most likely, you won’t be able to get your full team behind it.
+If you can’t communicate it in a simple summary that anyone within your company can understand and process, you most likely won’t be able to get your full team behind it.
 When it comes to brand strategy, it should be this simple.
-Communicate the goal, communicate the path you will take, and note the most important top level tactics.
-I’ll illustrate it this way: In Indianapolis we have the Red Line, a rapid transit bus line.
+Communicate the goal, communicate the path you will take, and note the most important top-level tactics.
+I’ll illustrate it this way: We have the Red Line, a rapid transit bus line in Indianapolis.
 To get from our office in Fountain Square to Broad Ripple on the north side, this is what my strategy would look like.

 - GOAL: Go to Broad Ripple

 - STRATEGY: Take the Red Line

 - TACTIC: Ride the bus to the Broad Ripple stop.